photoprism/photoprism-docs/docs/getting-started/proxies/swag.md

 !!! attention
     The docker-container of photoprism won't be named "photoprism", it will be "name_photoprism".
     To check this, execute <code>docker ps</code> and check wether it is named "photoprism".
-    If it's not, go to your docker-compose file and add the following line to photoprism below 'image' <code>container_name=photoprism</code>.
+    If it's not, go to your docker-compose.yml file and add the following line to photoprism below 'image' <code>container_name=photoprism</code>.
 Restart swag afterwards.
     <b>Keep in mind to not have two photoprism containers with the same name!</b>
     You could also change the config file of Swag with the right name in the proxy-confs directory.